Daisuke-Kanaizumi/q-special-functions/README.md

 Isojima, Konno, Mimura, Murata, Satsuma, Ultradiscrete Painlev\`e II equation and a special function solution, JOURNAL OF PHYSICS A: MATHEMATICAL AND THEORETICAL, 2011

 Ahmed Fitouhi, Fethi Bouzeffour, Wafa Binous, Expansion and asymptotic in terms of basic Bessel functions, Applied Mathematics and Computation 188 (2007) 2034–2044

+H. T Koelink, Hansen-Lommel Orthogonality Relations for Jackson`s q-Bessel functions, Journal of Mathematical Analysis and Applications 175, 425-437 (1993)

+A. B. Olde Daalhuis, Asymptotic Expansions for q-Gamma, q-Exponential and q-Bessel Functions, Journal of Mathematical Analysis and Applications 186, 896-913 (1994)